 - Be consistent when interacting with the client and in routine care

 Changes in consistency threaten the structure of care and open up the opportunity for the client to use manipulative behaviors or tactics.
-Client may be resistant to change, so consistency helps encourage new thought processes.
+The client may be resistant to change, so consistency helps encourage new thought processes.

 - Approach and interact with a calm, respectful, supportive and stable attitude

-Personal insecurities or emotions can cause tension or power struggles with client.
-Professionalism helps improve client’s treatment and therapy and avoid negative behaviors.
+Personal insecurities or emotions can cause tension or power struggles with the client.
+Professionalism helps improve the client’s treatment and therapy and avoid negative behaviors.

 - Discuss with the client their plans and goals; help distinguish between positive, realistic goals and unrealistic goals

-- Set realistic, short term goals for client and offer recognition for attaining those goals
+- Set realistic, short term goals for the client and offer recognition for attaining those goals

-Helps client realize their abilities and limitations.
+Helps the client realize their abilities and limitations.
 Encouragement improves self-esteem and cooperation.

 - Provide realistic feedback and evaluations